anaeljonasgit/string-to-url-link/README.md

 A Node.JS/JavaScript lib that convertes String texts in perfect URL's links for the web.
-You can pass titles, paragraphs or post names that it will convertes this string in an URL link that you can use in your site/blog.
+You can pass titles, paragraphs or post names that it will convertes this string in an URL link for you can use in your site/blog.

 # News Features